knakk/rdf2rdf/README.md

 ## Status

-Currently only convertes between N-Triples & Trutle.
+Currently only convertes between N-Triples & Turtle.
 More formats are coming soon.

 ## Usage
 <pre>